 Core Faculty, Population Genomics Program;

 Trained in three continents, Dr. Samaan received her MBChB (Bachelor of Medicine and Surgery), MSc in science, Diploma of Management for Medical Doctors (DMMD) and PhD in psychiatric genetics.
 She has a large research program focused on cohort studies of psychiatric morbidity and mortality aiming to train the next generation of clinician-scientists.

 MD, MSc, FRCPC

-Associate Professor, Department of Health Research Methods, Evidence, and Impact
+Associate Professor, Department of Biochemistry and Biomedical Sciences;

 Russell de Souza

-Assistant Professor, Department of Health Research Methods, Evidence, and Impact
+Associate Professor, Department of Health Research Methods, Evidence, and Impact (HEI);

 Dr. de Souza is a registered dietitian and nutrition epidemiologist.
 His current research interests lie in advancing methodology for systematic reviews and meta-analysis and clinical trials in the field of nutrition, with an interest in the contribution of dietary patterns and macronutrients (specifically fructose, saturated and trans fats) to cardiovascular disease risk throughout the lifespan.
 He is a co-investigator on the INMD-funded Birth Cohort Alliance, which seeks to explore associations among maternal nutrition, infant feeding patterns, and epigenetic/epigenomic determinants of maternal and child health; and the Alliance for Health Hearts and Minds cohort examining neighborhood-level factors that contribute to cardiovascular risk.
 He is also interested in the reproducibility and validity of current methods of assessing nutrient intakes.